Shemini Atzeret, also spelled Shmini Atzeret, is a joyous Jewish holiday that immediately follows the Sukkot festival. more

 Burns Night is annually celebrated in Scotland on or around January 25.
 It commemorates the life of the bard (poet) Robert Burns, who was born on January 25, 1759.
 The day also celebrates Burns' contribution to Scottish culture.
-Burns' best known work is "Auld Lang Syne".
+His best known work is Auld Lang Syne.

 What Do People Do?

-Many people and organizations hold a Burns' supper on or around Burns' Night.
+Many people and organizations hold a Burns supper on or around Burns Night.
 These may be informal or formal, only for men, only for women, or for both genders.
 Formal events include toasts and readings of pieces written by Robert Burns.
-Ceremonies during a Burns' Night supper vary according to the group organizing the event and the location.
+Ceremonies during a Burns Night supper vary according to the group organizing the event and the location.

 The evening centers on the entrance of the haggis (a type of sausage prepared in a sheep's stomach) on a large platter to the sound of a piper playing bagpipes.
 When the haggis is on the table, the host reads the "Address to a Haggis".
 This is an ode that Robert Burns wrote to the Scottish dish.
 At the end of the reading, the haggis is ceremonially sliced into two pieces and the meal begins.